ronish-from-mars/BasketService/README.md

 - Product stocks is updated when items in basket, quantity are updated/deleted

-- Include few unit tests of the client sdk only (http responses)
+- Include few unit tests of the client sdk only (http status codes)

 - APIs testing can be done using the Swagger UI: http://localhost:54578/help/documentation